ClinicalTrials.Veeva

 The current study tested if Gunnar's OTC computer glasses provide any advantages, in comparison to no glasses, on the following aspects in computer-related office work:

-• Any enhancement on visual performance of typical office work, including reading, word-spelling check, number searching, or target identification.
+• Any enhancement on the visual performance of typical office work, including reading, word-spelling check, number searching, or target identification.

 • Any benefit in objective viewing comfort measured with viewing distance, blink frequency, post-viewing pupil size.